JhonerLou/Fruit-Quality-detection---Autogluon-vs-VGG16/README.md

 - pillow

 Usage:
--Install dependencies using pip install -r requirements.txt.
+- Install dependencies using pip install -r requirements.txt.
--Run the model training script that utilizes AutoGluon for automated image classification.
+- Run the model training script that utilizes AutoGluon for automated image classification.
--AutoGluon will automatically preprocess the data, train multiple models, and provide the best-performing one.
+- AutoGluon will automatically preprocess the data, train multiple models, and provide the best-performing one.

 2. VGG16: Transfer Learning for Fruit Classification